Today we are going to look at the Synology NAS setup process on DSM 7!

 After the snapshots have been configured, your system will start to create snapshots regularly.
 When the retention policy hits its maximum, old snapshots will be deleted.
 Your files are now protected!
 Keep in mind – this is not a backup.

-3.3 How to Setup a Recycle Bin Task
+2.3 How to Setup a Recycle Bin Task on a Synology NAS

 By default, the recycle bin will retain files until you empty it.
 However, there’s an easy way to set up a schedule so that your NAS automatically deletes these old files after a certain period of time.